mckib2/backupinator/README.rst

     - falcon
     - pycryptodomex
     - requests
-    - gunicorn (or waitress for Windows)
+    - gunicorn (or waitress and hupper for Windows)
     - jsons

 Notes